mrmanishere/mrmanishere.github.io/README.md

-if u cant/dont want to vist mrmanishere.github.io, download it all and put it in a folder and run index.html (run into issues with the html read the HowTo page.)
+if u cant/dont want to visit mrmanishere.github.io, go to releases and download source, extract it and run index.html

+PLEASE READ HOWTO BEFORE COMPLAINING EEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE